MicrosoftDocs/entra-docs/docs/identity/monitoring-health/howto-archive-logs-to-storage-account.md

     ![Screenshot of the diagnostic settings](media/howto-archive-logs-to-storage-account/diagnostic-settings-storage.png)

-8. After the categories are selected, in the **Retention days** field, type in the number of days of retention you need of your log data.
-By default, this value is *0*, which means that logs are retained in the storage account indefinitely.
-If you set a different value, events older than the number of days selected are automatically cleaned up.

   > [!NOTE]
-  > The Diagnostic settings storage retention feature is being deprecated.
+  > The Diagnostic settings storage retention feature has been deprecated.
+If you're editing a diagnostic setting created when the retention option was available, those fields are still visible.
 For details on this change, see [**Migrate from diagnostic settings storage retention to Azure Storage lifecycle management**](/azure/azure-monitor/essentials/migrate-to-azure-storage-lifecycle-policy).

 9. Select **Save** to save the setting.